Muck, Scotland: MacLeans and MacIans

 The MacIans were a branch of the MacDonalds, with whom the MacLeans of Duart had a longstanding feud, concerning the Rhinns of Islay.
 In 1588, some of the remains of the Spanish Armada found refuge with the MacLeans, who demanded the Spanish supply 100 soldiers, in return for refuge; they having agreed, the Maclean leader took the opportunity to attack the Small Isles in relation to his feud with the MacDonalds.
 The MacIans fought them off, and the Spanish eventually departed from the region without even paying for the provisions given to them by the MacLeans.

 The Scottish reformation was rapidly sweeping through the region at this time; the MacLeans, and even Dean Monro himself, became presbyterians.
 In 1617, Andrew Knox, a presbyterian who reluctantly held the post of Bishop of the Isles, sold Muck to Lachlan Maclean, the laird of Coll.
 Lachlan expelled the MacIans at once, then gave Muck to his younger son, Hector.
 Coll, along with the lands of the MacLeans of Duart, was under the shrieval authority of the sheriff of Argyll; under pressure from the Earl of Argyll, one of the most powerful Scottish political figures of the age, shrieval authority over Muck was transferred from Inverness to the latter sheriff, which was under the control of the Earl's family.

 In 1650, the MacIans lost control of Ardnamurchan as well, and decided to seek revenge on Hector for the way Lachlan had treated them.
 They landed on Muck at night, and started rustling away the cattle.
 Hector happened to be outside at the time, and shot at them; in turn, Gillespie MacIan Shaor, one of the MacIans present, shot back, killing Hector.
 By this point Hector had a son, and therefore founded the line of MacLeans of Muck.
 Their comital authority was extinguished by the Heritable Jurisdictions Act, in 1746, but they retained considerable power as lairds.

 Religion and disease

 On Muck, the reformation had left the population balanced between presbyterians and Roman Catholics; in 1764, each amounted to nearly half the population.
-A few years later, however, the MacLeans showed a streak of religious totalitarianism, demanding that all tenants reject Roman Catholicism, or face eviction.
-In 1770, the MacLean laird's wife even locked up a Roman Catholic priest, who had just arrived to visit his parishioners, telling him she was following "Boisdale's example"; the priest was deported to the Scottish mainland as soon as a ship became available.
+A few years later, however, the MacLeans Lairds began a campaign of religious persecution, demanding that all tenants renounce the Catholic Church in Scotland, or face eviction.
+In 1770, the MacLean laird's wife even arrested up a Roman Catholic priest, who had just arrived to visit the Catholic population of Muck, telling him she was following "Boisdale's example"; the priest was deported to the Scottish mainland as soon as a ship became available.

 When Samuel Johnson and James Boswell visited the region in 1773, though they didn't visit Muck in person, the laird was keen to ensure they were aware of his philanthropy, which Johnson subsequently reported in his book A Journey to the Western Islands of Scotland: